- Backcountry Hunting with a Total Knee Replacement

 I do take most of my kitchen passes to hunt mule deer and elk.
 I love backpacking into areas that require a little more effort to hunt than the average hunter cares to exert.
 I enjoy archery, muzzleloading and rifle hunting and try to hunt as much as I can on a limited budget, with very limited seasons lengths and in the limited public areas near where I live in Northern Utah.
 I have worked for Browning for 20 years in web and social media positions.
-If you would like to learn more about me check out my Bio.
+If you would like to learn more about me check out my bio.

 Often hunters have favorite calibers.
-Some of my favorites are the 243 WSSM, 270 WSM, 300 WSM, 28 Nosler and the 6.5 PRC and you will find my favorite hand loads and experiences on this website using these cartridges.
+Some of my favorites are the 243 WSSM, 270 WSM, 300 WSM, 28 Nosler, 6mm Creedmoor and the 6.5 PRC and you will find my favorite hand loads and experiences on this website using these cartridges.

-When the 243 WSSM was introduced in 2003 it peaked my interest.
+When the 243 WSSM was introduced in 2003 it piqued my interest.
 A few years later I purchased my first rifle chambered for this round and I just loved it.
 Since then I have acquired two more rifles chambered in 243 WSSM.

 Although I do have three 243 WSSM rifles I also hunt with my other rifles, muzzleloaders, and just love archery elk hunting, so not every journal entry on my website will contain experiences with the 243 WSSM.
 This is my DIY hunting and shooting journal.

 If you have stumbled on this site looking for information on the 243 WSSM you should know that I am by no means the all-knowing expert of the 243 WSSM or the other WSSM calibers.
 I do really enjoy my 243 WSSM rifles and the excellent performance I get from them.
 In the WSSM's short history I can't help but feel that they haven't been given their fair shake.
 Maybe, as I ramble along sharing my experiences, you may gain a greater understanding of why, in my book, the 243 WSSM is a winner.
 For more thoughts on the 243 WSSM you can read my journal entry titled: 243 WSSM and the 243 Win.